Medically Reviewed By:Nidra Sidhu, M.D. Integrative Medicine

 Is Delta 8 Legal In North Carolina?
 Delta 8 Legal Status

 Delta 8 THC is currently legal in North Carolina like other hemp-derived cannabinoids.

 North Carolina has some of the strictest hemp laws in the United States.
-Laws regarding hemp and tetrahydrocannabinol like delta-9 and delta-8 are changing rapidly.
+Federal law regarding hemp and tetrahydrocannabinol like delta 9, medical marijuana, and delta 8 online are changing rapidly.